 When talking about medicines, a formulation refers to how the different components are combined to make a product that can be given easily.
 Advances in chemotherapy for acute myeloid leukemia include attempts to make the treatment safer, more effective, or more convenient.
 With this in mind, improvements to traditional chemotherapy have been developed, such as:

 In recent years, a number of new drugs have been developed to target specific markers found in or on leukemia cells.
 These advances have resulted in targeted drugs, which work differently to standard chemotherapy and can be useful if particular abnormalities have been identified.
-Generally, targeted therapies have higher specificity for leukemia cells and aim to minimize side effects.
+Generally, targeted therapies have higher specificity and aim to minimize side effects.
 Some approved targeted treatments for different types of acute myeloid leukemia are shown below.

 Approximately 30% of people with acute myeloid leukemia have abnormal changes in a gene called FLT3.
 These genetic changes give rise to different forms of the FLT3 protein, which can lead to the growth of leukemia cells.